Gabriel

 How to Pronounce Gabriel

 Our model has identified 4 different pronunciations for the name Gabriel.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 71.7% confident that Gabriel is pronounced as GAY-bree-uhl.
-The next most likely pronunciation is GA-bree-uhl, at 15.2% confidence.
+Our model is 71.7% confident that Gabriel is pronounced as GAY-bree-uhl, which has 3 syllables.
+The next most likely pronunciation is GA-bree-uhl, at 15.2% confidence, with 3 syllables.

 GAY-breel (2 syllables)